 About the author:

-To help create awareness and positive change in the mental health space, Dubravka Rebic puts a lot of time and energy into researching and writing.
+Dubravka Rebic puts a lot of time and energy into researching and writing in order to help create awareness and positive change in the mental health space.
 From poring over scientific studies to reading entire books in order to write a single content piece, she puts in the hard work to ensure her content is of the highest quality and provides maximum value.

-About the reviewer:
+About the checker:

 Carola is a cognitive neuroscientist and a scientific consultant for Myndlift.
 In her research, she is particularly interested in how early life experiences shape brain development and mental health with a particular focus on children.
 She has obtained a BSc in psychology, an MSc in neuroscience, and a PhD in cognitive neuroscience and is passionate about brain health.
+In her free time, Carola likes to exercise or play music to relax.

 Reinert, M, Fritze, D. & Nguyen, T. (October 2021).
 “The State of Mental Health in America 2022” Mental Health America, Alexandria VA.